The Long Weekend

 The opportunity to give free rein to your curiosity and sense of adventure is one of the most exciting parts of travel.
-In the third installation of our Next Stop column, the Indagare Team investigates three cities in the American South that should be on your radar.
+In the third installation of our Next Stop column, the Indagare Team investigates three cities in the American South that should be on your weekend-getaway radar.

-Destination Requirements: Breathtaking natural vistas, stunningly various architecture
+Getaway Requirements: Breathtaking natural vistas, stunningly various architecture

 Filled with wonders both natural and manmade, Asheville is an ideal weekend destination for those who enjoy hiking, biking, stargazing and picnicking with a side of city strolling and a splash of frontier history.
 From its beginnings as primitive outpost—when frontiersmen like Daniel Boone and Davy Crockett came to town—through its 1920s reign as a playground for international celebrities seeking sweet mountain air, to its current status as a cultural as well as countercultural center, Asheville has appealed to those who love both the outdoors and exploring old architecture.